Date Last Revised: April 1, 2021

 - When you first create an Account to use our Services, we will collect your email address, and password.
 If you want us to send you text message reminders, we will need your phone number.

-- If you want us to access your “MyStudentLoan.csv” file from your Federal Student Aid (“FSA”_ account, we will collect your FSA login information for that account, and of course, all of the information in your MyStudentLoan.csv file, which includes your student loan information, the status of your loans, the amount of your loans, and the education institutions you have attended.
+- For student loans specifically, if you want us to access your “MyStudentLoan.csv” file from your Federal Student Aid (“FSA”) account, we will collect your FSA login information for that account, and of course, all of the information in your MyStudentLoan.csv file, which includes your student loan information, the status of your loans, the amount of your loans, and the education institutions you have attended.

-- We also collect personal data from you when you answer questions in our System that helps us to guide you on your student loans.
+- We also collect personal information from you when you answer questions in our System that helps us to guide you on your credit cards and loans.

 - In order to better support you, if you make an inquiry through our website, or contact us in any other way, we will keep a copy of your communications with us.